-Constitution.
-HIST 4202 United States, 1789-1850 3-0-3 A study of United States history from the Washington administration through the Compromise of 1850, focusing on political, cultural, social, and economic developments.
-HIST 4203 United States, 1850-1877 3-0-3 A study of United States history from the Compromise of 1850 to the end of Reconstruction.
-Focuses on the sectional crisis of the 1850s, the Civil War, and the Reconstruction process after the war.
-HIST 4204 United States, 1877-1921 A study of United States history from the end of Reconstruction to the end of the Wilson administration.
-Emphasizes diplomatic, ethnic, cultural, political, and social developments.
-HIST 4205 United States, 1921-1945 3-0-3 A study of United States history from the end of World War I to the end of World War II.
-Focuses on the "Roaring '20s," the Great Depression, and U.S. involvement in World War II.
-HIST 4206 United States Since 1945 3-0-3 A study of United States history since World War II with emphasis on political, cultural, social, and economic developments and the nation's foreign relations.
-3-0-3 HIST 4207 United States Diplomacy to 1921 A study of United States foreign relations from the Revolutionary period through 1921.
-HIST 4208 United States Diplomacy since 1921 3-0-3 A study of United States foreign relations since 1921 HIST 4211 Georgia History through 1865 A study of Georgia's history from its occupation by the earliest Indians through the Civil War, with attention to the state's development in its regional, national, and international context.
-Satisfies the Georgia History legislative requirement.
-HIST 4212 Georgia History since 1865 3-0-3 A study of Georgia's history from the Civil War to the present, with attention to the state's development in its regional, national, and international context.
-Satisfies the Georgia History legislative requirement.
-HIST 4220 Local History 3-0-3 A study of the methodology of local history research and writing.
-The course examines aspects of south Georgia history as a means of providing the student with an opportunity to apply the methodology.
-HIST 4221 The Old South A detailed study of the social, economic, cultural, and intellectual life of the colonial and antebellum South, with consideration of the influence of slavery.
-HIST 4222 The New South 3-0-3 A history of the South since the Civil War, with special attention to political, social, economic, and cultural developments, as well as the problems of southern blacks after emancipation.
-HIST 4225 History of the American West 3-0-3 History of the American West from Spanish colonial times to the present.
-The course will consider economic, social, political, and cultural developments of the region.
-HIST 4226 Southeastern Colonial Experience 3-0-3 A study of the American Southeast in colonial times.
-The course will examine English,
+A study of the American Revolutionary eta from the end of the Seven fears w ratification of the Constitution.
+The course examines political, economic, cultural, se military history of the period, with special emphasis on race and gender relations, th of American identity, the War for Independence, and the drafting and ratification on of the Constitution.
+HIST 4202 United States, 1789-1850 3-0- 3 A study of United States history from the Washington administration through the Compromise of 1850, focusing on political, cultural, social, and economic developments.
+1 HIST 4203 United States, 1850-1877 3-0- 3 A study of United States history from the Compromise of 1850 to the end of Red tion.
+Focuses on the sectional crisis of the 1850s, the Civil War, and the Recon process after the war. suuction HIST 4204 United States, 1877-1921 3-0- 3 A study of United States history from the end of Reconstruction to the end of the administration.
+Emphasizes diplomatic, ethnic, cultural, political, and social development HIST 4205 United States, 1921-1945 3-0- 3 A study of United States history from the end of World War I to the end of World Focuses on the "Roaring '20s," the Great Depression, and U.S. involvement in World HIST 4206 United States Since 1945 3-0- 3 A study of United States history since World War II with emphasis on political, cultural, social, and economic developments and the nation's foreign relations.
+HIST 4207 United States Diplomacy to 1921 3-0- 3 A study of United States foreign relations from the Revolutionary period through 1921.
+HIST 4208 United States Diplomacy since 1921 3-0- 3 A study of United States foreign relations since 1921 HIST 4211 Georgia History through 1865 3-0- 3 A study of Georgia's history from its occupation by the earliest Indians through the Civil War, with attention to the state's development in its regional, national, and inte context.
+Satisfies the Georgia History legislative requirement. manomai HIST 4212 Georgia History since 1865 3-0- 3 A study of Georgia's history from the Civil War to the present, with attention to the development in its regional, national, and international context.
+Satisfies the Georgi a mistor y legislative requirement.
+202 HIST 4220 Local History 3-0- 3 A study of the methodology of local history research and writing.
+The course e aspects of south Georgia history as a means of providing the student with an oppor ctunity to apply the methodology.
+HIST 4221 The Old South 3-0- 3 A detailed study of the social, economic, cultural, and intellectual life of the cold onial and antebellum South, with consideration of the influence of slavery.
+HIST 4222 The New South 3-0- 3 A history of the South since the Civil War, with special attention to political, so cial, economic, and cultural developments, as well as the problems of southern blac cks after emancipation.
+HIST 4225 History of the American West 3-0- 3 History of the American West from Spanish colonial times to the present.
+The co consider economic, social, political, and cultural developments of the region.
+HIST 4226 Southeastern Colonial Experience 3-0- 3 A study of the American Southeast in colonial times.
+The course will examine Spanish, and French colonial activity as well as the distinctive history of African A mericans listory nglish, ericans and Native Americans in the region as they relate to the colonizing powers.